-6. In the event the job is down due to equipment breakdown or weather conditions, Monday through Friday, then Saturday may be worked as a make-up day at the straight time rate.
-Four ten (4-10) hour shifts at the straight time rate may be established Monday through Thursday.
-In the event the job is down due to weather conditions or equipment breakdown, then Friday may be worked as a make-up day.
-In the event Friday make-up day can't be worked due to conditions beyond the control of the Employer, then Saturday may be worked as a make-up day at the straight time rate.
+5. In the event the job is down due to equipment breakdown or weather conditions, Monday through Friday, then Saturday may be worked as a make-up day at the straight time rate.
+Four-ten (4-10) hour shifts at the straight time rate may be established Monday through Thursday, or Tuesday through Friday.
+In the event the job is down due to weather conditions or equipment breakdown, then Friday or Monday may be worked as a make-up day.
+In the event Friday makeup day can't be worked due to conditions beyond the control of the Employer, then Saturday may be worked as a make-up day at the straight time rate.
 Make-up day applies to the normal crew so affected.

-10.2 B. SINGLE SHIFT
+10.2.B SINGLE SHIFT

-1. HEAVY and HIGHWAY
+1. HEAVY AND HIGHWAY

-Eight (8) hours work per day between the hours of 5:00 a.m. to 7:00 p.m. and five (5) days per week, Monday through Friday, shall be the normal working time of all employees covered by this Agreement.
+Eight (8) hours work per day between the hours of 5:00 a.m. to 7:00 p.m. and five (5) days per week, Monday through Friday, shall be the normal working time of all Employees covered by this Agreement.
 Starting and quitting times may be expanded by mutual consent of the normal crew.